 Capt Defrates was a really nice man and very encouraging towards me and my youthful nautical ambitions.
 The following day he wrote me a little note saying that he was sorry that we hadn’t been able to have a trip with him.
 He didn’t have to do that particularly with all the other things which he must have had on his plate right then.
 But he did and that I think says a lot about him and his kind and benevolent attitude as a man.

 There were two questions I particularly remember my ten year old self wanting to ask him.
-All the paddle steamers I had been on hitherto had their engines lubricated by oil with dangling oil wicks, which were brushed by oil collectors on the engine itself.
-I noticed that there were none of these on the Lizzie's engine so I wanted to know how it was lubricated.
+All the paddle steamers I had been on hitherto had their engines lubricated by brass oil boxes with dangling oil wicks hanging from them which were brushed by oil collectors on different moving parts of the engine itself.
+I noticed that there were none of these on the Lizzie’s engine so I wanted to know how it was lubricated.
 Grease guns was the answer.
 When I went below later and saw them prominently fitted in various locations on the engine I felt such a fool for having asked a question with such an obvious answer but there we are.
 Secondly I asked about the previous week.
-"Ah" he said.
-"Given the low water the Governor (Cdr Rhodes) asked me to do the best I could for him.
-So I did."
+“Ah” he said.
+“Given the low water the Governor (Cdr Rhodes, boss of Torbay Steamers Ltd) asked me to do the best I could for him.
+So I did.”

 On 11th October 1961 Lyme Regis Council met and decided to charge the Lizzie’s owners, Torbay Steamers Ltd, for the damage allegedly caused to their harbour ladders and steps.
 Whether or not that bill was ever paid I don’t know.
 What I do know is that the following winter the Lizzie was quietly transferred to a new company, Coastal Steamers & Marine Services Ltd, which was also fronted by the same Cdr Rhodes who seems to have had a neat way of side-stepping debt by closing down one company, transferring assets and opening another.
 He would do the same again in 1965 with the Lizzie moved, for her final operational season, to the ownership of Coastal Steamers (Weymouth) Ltd.